0xR3TRO/0xR3TRO/README.md

 - Vigilant monitoring of security events.
 - Propagation of cybersecurity education.

-For a comprehensive list of my professional experience and the skills I possess and utilize in my work, please refer to the [Skills](SKILL.md)page.
+For a comprehensive list of my professional experience and the skills I possess and utilize in my work, please refer to the [Skills](SKILL.md) page.

 ## 🚀 Vision
 In today's ever-evolving and interconnected world, I steadfastly believe that cybersecurity stands as a linchpin, affording us the ability to fully harness technological potential.
 My enthusiasm for disseminating knowledge and sharing experiences is evident in the collection of projects, tutorials, and articles pertaining to information security housed on my profile.